featurist/pogoscript/index.md

     library: add book with title "Heart of Darkness", number of pages 96

 The idea is to trick you into thinking you're not reading code.
 Spaces are allowed in identifiers - no more word conjugation hacks like camel case, hyphens or underscores.
-Also arguments (and indeed block parameters) can be placed anywhere in a function call.
+Arguments (and indeed block parameters) can be placed anywhere in a function call.
 Careful placement of an argument can give it a _lot_ of meaning:

     select from @list if (is selected) = included items = []